toniov/es-builder/README.md

 # Compatibility

-- Only compatible with Elasticsearch 2.x search API
+- Compatible with Elasticsearch 2.x search API
-- ES2015 usage, not available for old versions of Node.js
+- It has been transpiled to ES5 using [Babel](https://babeljs.io/), so it is compatible with old Node.js versions (> 0.12.0)

 # ToDo List

-- Leaf queries like `multi_match` or `fuzzy`
+- Leaf query clauses like `multi_match` or `fuzzy`
+- Allow passing array of filter objects in compound queries
 - Compound queries like `constant_score` or `dis_max`
-- Possibility to pass some options to leaf queries (like `boost`)
+- Possibility to pass some options to leaf query clauses (like `boost`)
-- Transpile to ES5 to make it compatible with old versions
 - REPL
 - Browser compatible
 - And more

-Pull requests or any comments are welcome.
+Pull requests or any comments are more than welcome.